Posted on: November 7, 2022

 Think of the experience as the journey your customer goes on with you.
 The starting point may be noticing your products or services, having you recommended to them, checking you out online and reading through the reviews about you.

-They may then enter into dialogue with you as they decide whether to buy.
+They may then enter into dialogue (often initially online) with you as they decide whether to buy.
 All the time they are subtly forming opinions about your business and evaluating whether their experience of it feels positive or not.